federgraph/RiggVar-RG38/README.md

 It shows how the 420 Rigg behaves in principle.
 To work with concrete values for *your boat* requires more *work*.

-> Do you want to adapt the project for the 470 class?
+I am still waiting for the 470 folks to adapt the application to fit the bigger boat.

-## About sibling projects at GitHub
+## Related projects

-Similar projects are available for VCL and LCL:

 | Project | Platform | Note |
 | :-- | :- | :- |